 Since returning to FOX31 Denver, his reporting has taken him around the world.
 In December 2012, he traveled to Germany and Afghanistan to profile a group of U.S. Air Force Reserve medics from Colorado who’d been deployed to the war zone.
 His special report, “Assignment: Afghanistan,” was honored by the Colorado Broadcasters Association as “Best News Magazine.”

 In 2013, he traveled to Hawaii with a group of Colorado World War II survivors to mark the anniversary of the Pearl Harbor attack.
 His special report, “Day of Infamy: A Return to Pearl Harbor” was honored as “Best Documentary” by the Colorado Broadcasters Association.

 In 2014, he traveled to England and France to commemorate the 70th anniversary of D-Day with a group of Colorado men who survived the invasion that helped bring about the end of World War II.
 His special report, “The Last Reunion: A Final Return to Normandy” was honored with an Emmy Award in July 2015.

 His career began at KWCH in Wichita, KS, where he attended college at Wichita State University.
 He also worked as a reporter and anchor at KMBC-TV in Kansas City.

 He has been recognized with several honors for his reporting, including a national Edward R. Murrow Award from the Radio and Television News Directors Association, and the national Sigma Delta Chi award from the Society of Professional Journalists.
-He has also won three regional Edward R. Murrow Awards, and four regional Emmy awards for both reporting and anchoring.
+He has also won three regional Edward R. Murrow Awards, and six regional Emmy awards for both reporting and anchoring.